-This project will help academic researchers and security, law enforcement and intelligence analysts develop a better understanding of decision-making within extremist or terrorist groups/movements by enabling analysis of a largely neglected dimension of their decision-making: the factors and mechanisms within these groups/movements that inhibit the adoption of new or more extreme forms of violence – what we refer to as the ‘internal brakes’ on violent escalation.
+This project helps academic researchers and security, law enforcement and intelligence analysts develop a better understanding of decision-making within extremist or terrorist groups/movements by enabling analysis of a largely neglected dimension of their decision-making: the mechanisms through which group members themselves seek to inhibit or set parameters around the adoption of new or more extreme forms of violence – what we refer to as the ‘internal brakes’ on violent escalation.

 Dr Joel Busher

 Centre for Trust, Peace and Social Relations, Coventry University